Close×

 404131548 1274266966604497 7407055751318867565 n 1 scaled

-On November 13, as part of the Sommet de l'Est organized by the Chambre de Commerce de l'Est de Montréal, the Conseil du sport de Montréal presented a collaborative workshop on the theme: Sport in the East End of Montreal: Strategies for inclusion, accessibility and opportunities.
+On November 13, the Montreal Sports Council, as part of the East Summit organized by the Chamber of Commerce of East Montreal, hosted a collaborative workshop to discuss the theme: “Sports in East Montreal: Strategies for Inclusion, Accessibility, and Opportunities.”

-For the occasion, four passionate and committed panelists came to share their experience and open the discussions.
-Among them were Pour 3 points founder Fabrice Vil, Fillactive's Director of Operations and Programs Kim Marois, RSEQ Montreal General Manager Jacques Desrochers and François Persico, President of the Centre d'excellence en karaté du Québec.
+For the occasion, four passionate and dedicated panelists came to share their experiences and kick off the discussions.
+Among them were Fabrice Vil, founder of Pour 3 points; Kim Marois, Director of Operations and Programs at Fillactive; Jacques Desrochers, Executive Director of RSEQ Montréal; and François Persico, President of the Quebec Karate Centre of Excellence.

-An initial workshop on the main issues delaying or preventing the realization of sports development projects in the East End of Montreal highlighted a number of points.
+An initial workshop focusing on the main challenges that delay or prevent the implementation of sports development projects in East Montreal highlighted several key issues.

-Among the difficulties cited were those related to territorial scope, the ecosystem approach, financial constraints, and the lack of support and recognition from coaches.-e-s, lack of territorial equity, challenges related to social values and issues, and many others.
+Among the challenges identified were those related to geographic scope, those concerning the ecosystemic approach, financial constraints, and the lack of support and recognition for coaches·, the lack of territorial equity, challenges related to values and social issues, and many others.

-When it comes to the family, for example, even though there are many nationally and internationally recognized athletes in Quebec, the value of sport is not entirely ingrained in Montreal families.
-Also, children from disadvantaged backgrounds and families inevitably face financial difficulties.
-Getting involved in any sporting discipline comes with a price tag, and this can unfortunately be the reason why the sport ends.
+When it comes to family, for example, even though there are many nationally and internationally recognized athletes in Quebec, the value of sports is not fully ingrained in Montreal families.
+Furthermore, children from disadvantaged backgrounds and families inevitably face financial difficulties.
+Participating in any sport involves costs, and unfortunately, this can be the reason why children stop playing sports.

-The second workshop, on the role of sport in the development of the East End of Montreal, highlighted a crying lack of visibility for sport.
-Yet sport in the East End cannot flourish without the help of the media.
+The second workshop on the role of sports in the development of East Montreal highlighted a glaring lack of visibility for sports.
+However, sports in the eastern part of the city cannot thrive without media support.

-The Montreal Canadiens team, for example, occupies too much media space.
-This focus on the Tricolore greatly limits coverage of local sporting events, as well as other disciplines in which we have champions.
+The Montreal Canadiens, for example, take up too much media space.
+The attention given to the Tricolore greatly limits coverage of local sporting events as well as other sports in which we do, in fact, have champions.

 Don't be afraid of innovation

-A final discussion identified the tools and resources needed to facilitate the implementation of sports development projects in the east end of Montreal.
+A final discussion helped identify the tools and resources needed to facilitate the implementation of sports development projects in East Montreal.

-Promoting sport as an effective dropout prevention tool, highlighting its positive effects on discipline and concentration in young people, seems an undeniable part of this.
-Increasing the number of sports arenas in the east end of Montreal, giving greater recognition to sports practitioners and coaches, encouraging flexible work schedules within companies to encourage adults and parents to participate in sports activities, and many other strategies were discussed.
+It seems undeniable that promoting sports as an effective tool for preventing school dropout by highlighting its positive effects on young people’s discipline and concentration is part of the solution.
+Increasing the number of sports facilities in East Montreal, giving greater recognition to sports professionals and coaches, encouraging companies to adopt flexible work schedules to promote adult and parent participation in sports activities, and many other strategies were discussed.

-Finally, this participatory workshop highlighted a growing need for players in the East End sports community to meet regularly to exchange ideas and keep abreast of available programs, projects and solutions.
-In addition to the financial, structural and governance issues at stake, an effort must be made to raise the profile of amateur sports and clubs through the emergence of leaders, to enable the development of sport in the east end of the metropolis.
+Ultimately, this participatory workshop highlighted a growing need for stakeholders in the sports community in East Montreal to meet regularly to exchange ideas and stay informed about available programs, projects, and solutions.
+In addition to financial, structural, and governance issues, efforts must be made to increase media coverage of amateur sports and clubs by fostering leadership to support the development of sports in the eastern part of the city.